 FINRA Rule 5320 states that a member that accepts and holds an order in an equity security from its own customer or a customer of another broker-dealer without immediately executing the order is prohibited from trading that security on the same side of the market for its own account at a price that would satisfy the customer order, unless it immediately thereafter executes the customer order up to the size and at the same or better price at which it traded for its own account.

 - Institutional Accounts and Large Orders.
 With respect to the orders of an “institutional account,” as defined in FINRA Rule 4512 (Customer Account Information) or for Large Orders (10,000 shares or more and greater than $100,000 in value), Rule 5320 permits a broker-dealer to, and LEER may, trade an equity security on the same side of the market for its own account at a price that would satisfy such customer order provided that LEER has provided clear and comprehensive written disclosure to such customer at account opening and annually thereafter and the customer is provided a meaningful opportunity to opt in to the Rule 5320 protections with respect to all or any portion of the order.
 Institutional accounts and persons placing orders for 10,000 shares or more not otherwise subject to the protections afforded by Rule 5320 may “opt in” to the Rule 5320 protections by providing written notice (i) with respect to any particular order, at the time of placing an order to the LEER representative taking your order, and (ii) with respect to all orders for your account to Leerink Partners, LLC Attn.
-Compliance Officer, 299 Park Avenue, New York, New York, 10171
+Compliance Officer, 1301 Avenue of the Americas, New York, New York, 10019

 - Market Making Activities.
 LEER engages in market making activity in various equity securities.
 With respect to NMS stocks, as defined in Rule 606 of SEC Regulation NMS, LEER may send orders for NMS stocks to other market centers on an agency basis.
 LEER has developed and implemented internal controls, including information barriers, that operate to prevent its market making desk from obtaining knowledge of customers’ orders not routed to it, and accordingly, our market making desk may trade for our own account prior to completion of your order and at the same or a better price than you receive.